Click a thumbnail to see its larger version and description.

 This puzzle was thought up by Andreas Nortmann, designed by Tom van der Zanden and printed by shapeways.
-It is a combination of Okamoto's Offset Skewb and a 2x2x2.
+It is a combination of the Offset Skewb (from Katsuhiko Okamoto) and a 2x2x2.
 To keep it a doctrinaire puzzle the movements of the 2x2x2-part allow only halfturns.

 It represents a fully movable tetrahedron: The geometry of a tetrahedron allows only three axis systems for non-shape-changing twisty puzzles:

 1. Cuts parallel to face (e.g. Pyraminx) equivalent to corner turning hexahedra.